Video: Our Story – Off The Streets Huntington Beach

 Our Approach involves working with the homeless who have monthly income (job, disability, public assistance, etc.).
 After we determine that an applicant is eligible for our services we build a personalized budget with them to determine how much rent they can afford based on their income and all their expenses.
 Then, if they are able to find an appropriately priced rental that fits this budget, we pay the security deposit directly to the landlord to get the them placed.
 After they are in their new rental, we deliver the essential household goods and furniture they need to get a new start in life.
 All of this is possible due to the incredible generosity of our donors.

 Compassion + Personal Responsibility: We exist to give the homeless a compassionate hand up.
 However, our approach requires the person we help to accept most of the responsibility for getting off the streets.
 They must be motivated.
 They must be willing to go through an in-depth financial review.
 They must find their own rental.
 They must have income to pay rent on an ongoing basis.
 We encourage and guide them but they do the work.

 100% volunteer & minimal overhead expenses: We are a 501(c)(3) non-profit charity with an all-volunteer team.
 We continually strive to keep overhead expenses to an absolute minimum.
 We have no paid staff or office building.
 Most of our volunteers work out of their own homes.
 In addition to paying security deposits to help our homeless clients get into a home of their own, our other client related expenses include our warehouse rental and the operating costs for our box truck so we can provide them furniture.
 Our only expenses that are not directly related to client services are mandatory insurance and general and administrative costs such as information technology, office supplies, and other operating expenses.
-That means most of your donated money goes directly toward helping the homeless get off the street.
+That means 95% of your financial donations go directly toward helping the homeless get off the street.